Hideaki Sorachi: Personal life

 Hideaki Sorachi was born on May 25, 1979, in Takikawa of Hokkaido, Japan.
 Sorachi has stated that his pen name is derived from the Sorachi prefecture in Hokkaido, but Hideaki is a part of his real name.
 He has an older sister, and occasionally shares stories about her in the end notes of manga volumes.

 Sorachi has commented that he prefers using analog writing implements as opposed to creating digital art; his most used writing utensil being the calligraphy brush pen.
 He also uses felt-tip and permanent markers, and a round-nib and G-pen.

-In an interview, Sorachi described how watching Castle in the Sky in his childhood inspired him to start drawing manga, and how he feels like he “is always chasing after a castle in the sky”.
+In an interview, Sorachi described how watching Castle in the Sky in his childhood inspired him to start drawing manga, and how he feels like he "is always chasing after a castle in the sky".
 From a young age, he read various manga series, and he drew manga during breaks in elementary school.
 However, after his father ridiculed a manga he drew in 4th grade, Sorachi decided to give up on his dream of becoming a manga artist.

 Sorachi entered a university in Hokkaido, studying a degree in advertising.
 He recounted feeling unsure of his career path while enrolled at university, considering following his interests in both architecture and creating computer graphics.
 After graduating, Sorachi considered himself to be a "NEET", and sent his first work, Dandelion, to a publisher whilst being unsure of its potential success.

-Sorachi has stated that he does not use social media, including Twitter, as he “intend[s] to eliminate stress through manga”.
+Sorachi has stated that he does not use social media, including Twitter, as he "intend[s] to eliminate stress through manga".

 Career

 Sorachi, unemployed after graduating university, was able to live off Dandelion.
 Soon afterwards, he began writing the storyline for Gintama.

-At the start of the serialisation of Gintama, the series lacked popularity and support, leading to a potential cancellation.
-While the first edition of the physical tankōbon volumes completely sold out, Shueisha had only printed the minimum number of volumes and still considered the sales to be “poor”.
+At the start of the serialization of Gintama, the series lacked popularity and support, leading to a potential cancellation.
+While the first edition of the physical tankōbon volumes completely sold out, Shueisha had only printed the minimum number of volumes and still considered the sales to be "poor".
 Sorachi believed that the manga was unlikely to become popular, and recounted other people also telling him that the manga would not surpass the printing of two tankōbon volumes.
-However, interest in the manga slowly increased, to the extent that Sorachi found he did not have “any fresh material to use” after the release of the third volume.
+However, interest in the manga slowly increased, to the extent that Sorachi found he did not have "any fresh material to use" after the release of the third volume.
 He later stated that he was overjoyed when the manga was adapted into an anime, and, until then, hadn't fully grasped the extent to which the series was popular.
-Gintama was featured in the 2005 Jump Festa Anime Tour, which Sorachi visited and recounted seeing “the crowd’s reaction and realised that people actually knew about Gintama.”
+Gintama was featured in the 2005 Jump Festa Anime Tour, which Sorachi visited and recounted seeing "the crowd's reaction and realised that people actually knew about Gintama."